 However, in a further development of the motif of the Earth, Hölderlin makes clear that this reversal is not “ours”; it is not we who are in the midst of this radical reversal that undoes an entire configuration of the world.
 The reversal from the divine to the Earth belongs essentially to the Greeks— it is what brings about the tragic end of their world.
 For us, by contrast, we “Hesperians” or moderns for whom a “lack of destiny” is our essential attribute, the earthward turn must be understood differently; according to Hölderlin, our “Zeus” is anything but divine, and anything but a higher principle of order or justice:

 For us, existing under the more real Zeus who not only stays between this earth and the ferocious world of the dead, but who also forces the eternally anti-human course of nature on its way to another world more decidedly down onto earth, and since this greatly changes the essential and patriotic representations, and since our poetry must be patriotic so that its themes are selected according to our world-view and their representations, for us, then, the Greek representations change insofar as it is their chief tendency to comprehend themselves.
-(PW,113/ 2:456)
+(PW 113; 2:456)

 Ripped from the opposition between the terrestrial and the heavenly, “our Zeus” abandons any reference to transcendence, to “another world”—even one that has been withdrawn.

 This abandonment has a concomitant effect: the “Earth” to which it returns has become decidedly alien since it can no longer be defined in opposition to the divine.
 Our Zeus is a “god” in name only, who “forces the eternally anti-human course of nature on its way to another world more decidedly down to Earth.”
 Here something other than the ever-present oscillating opposition between the organic and the aorgic comes into view.
-Having passed through the “foreign” that is ancient Greek tragedy, we arrive at something even more foreign: an Earthward turn that cannot be reduced either to the return to a mundane world separated from the divine, nor to a conception of “nature” still dependent on that opposition.
+Having passed through the “foreign” that is ancient Greek tragedy, we arrive at something even more foreign: an Earthward turn that cannot be reduced either to the return to a mundane world separated from the divine nor to a conception of “nature” still dependent on that opposition.
 As Hölderlin makes clear, “our” Zeus forces nature toward a world even more “Earthly” than this other Earth whose significance still derives from the absence of the gods, and thus remains a withdrawal internal to that world.
-The “world” toward which our Zeus compels nature is a world no longer governed either by any relation to the divine, or by the culture/ nature division.
+The “world” toward which our Zeus compels nature is a world no longer governed either by any relation to the divine or by the culture/ nature division.
 While the translator, Thomas Pfau, uses the term “anti-human” here for menschenfeindlichen, this word suggests something that is not just “anti-human” but also “inhuman,” a landscape without Man.
 Whatever this “world” might be (if it is even still a world), its terrestrial status is certainly not yet a “dwelling,” since the natural world of the Greeks has been fundamentally overturned.